QuickBooks Desktop Alternatives in 2026: Migration Options After Support Ends

 - Companies that don't require advanced inventory features

-For a detailed comparison, read our complete QuickBooks vs Xero analysis.
+For a detailed review, read our complete Xero Accounting Software review.

-Start a Free 30-Day Trial of XeroWave: The Budget-Conscious Solution
+Start a Free 30-Day Trial of XeroWave: Best for Simple Service Businesses

 Wave Plans

 Pro: $19/month or $190/year.
-Adds automated bank imports, message templates, advanced user permissions, priority support.
+Adds automated bank imports, automatic transaction categorization, receipt scanning, message templates, advanced user permissions, and priority support.

 What's Actually Free

-Core features include double-entry accounting, unlimited invoice creation, expense tracking, financial reports (P&L, balance sheet, cash flow), receipt capture, and sales tax tracking.
+Wave's Starter plan is genuinely free with no time limits.
+Core features include double-entry accounting, unlimited invoice creation, expense tracking, financial reports (P&L, balance sheet, cash flow), and sales tax tracking.

-What's not included free: Automated bank imports (manual entry or CSV upload required), advanced user permissions, priority support.
+What's not included in the free plan: Automated bank imports (manual entry or CSV upload required), receipt scanning, automatic transaction categorization, advanced user permissions, and priority support.
+These features require the Pro plan ($19/month).

 Who Wave Serves Well